Mienjung97/PROject-GOLFblog/README.md

 *Link that is visible if user is staff*

-All of the links above plus the one below.
+All of the links above plus the one below
-* Admin Panel - Directs the superuser to the django admin panel where they have full access to all users, posts, comments and more (see more in the features section).
+* Admin Panel - Directs the superuser to the django admin panel where they have full access to all users, posts, comments and more (see more in the features section)

 <details><summary><b>Navigation Large - Admin Logged In</b></summary>